 Components and Functions

-The gear-driven oil pump ensures consistent oil flow and pressure.
-Located at the front of the engine and driven by the crankshaft, the pump’s internal helical gears draw oil from the pan and force it through the lubrication system.
+The gear-driven oil pump ensures consistent oil flow and pressure throughout the engine, which is critical for maintaining lubrication and cooling under both normal and high-load conditions.
+Located at the front of the engine and driven directly by the crankshaft, the pump uses internal helical gears to draw oil from the pan and pressurize it before distributing it through the engine’s lubrication galleries.
+The helical gear design helps to reduce noise and allows for smoother operation compared to straight-cut gears.

 Removal and Installation

-- Loosen and remove bolts securing the pump.
+- Loosen and remove all bolts securing the oil pump to the front cover or housing.

 Inspection and Repair